r3wald/espurna-wiki/OTA-flashing-of-virgin-Itead-Sonoff-devices.md

 [...]
 ```

 That's it :) You are just running ESPurna on your new device.

-Note that device will use ESPURNA-xxxxxx network for initial provisioning, but that's "business as usual".
-After this, you can use normal OTA to upgrade to any image you actually need, including newer versions.
+> With above instructions, you'll be loading "espurna-core" on your device, which is a minimal image including only necessary functionality to actually connect to device.
+You probably need device/functionality specific image, which now you can load using inbuilt OTA.

 You can let the script running, switch back to your home Wifi and flash another device.